danwos/danwos.github.io/docs/posts/2024/manager_pov.rst

 In the last 2-3 years one of my main tasks was to convince people to use a docs-as-code approach for their SW project.
 The hard part is not to convince SW developers to use it, as they are often already doing it.
-But team leaders and managers, as their concerns are often not related to single features, but more about process and toolchain compliants and integration.
+But team leaders and managers, as their concerns are often not related to single features, but more about process and toolchain compliance and integration.
 And for sure the question of all questions: What's the monetary benefit?

 So if you are a CEO, a manager, a team leader or just want to understand the big picture, grab a coffee/tea, sit back and let me explain:
 How docs-as-code will save you money and still increase the product quality.

-Let's create a fictitious, shorten conversation, between a Project manager and me, that's make it much easier for you to skip certain questions and use it also as some kind of reference book for later needed arguments in possible further dicussions.
+Let's create a fictitious, shortened conversation, between a Project manager and me.
+That's make it much easier for you to skip certain questions and use it also as some kind of reference book for later needed arguments in possible further discussions.

 The content will be based on discussions I already had in the past with multiple SW teams.